12 Fun & Exciting Things to Do in San Ignacio, Belize

 Getting Around San Ignacio

-You can rent a car for Belize if you want to do these day trips on your own, or you can opt for a guided tour.
+You can rent a car for Belize if you want to do these day trips on your own.
+Alternately, you can opt to take guided tours that include transportation and do day trips led by expert guides.

 It’s also a lot less stressful, especially for me as I often travel solo, since they handle pick up, drop off, and often a meal as well.